-With the latest heat wave moving across the country, are you aware of how much salt supplementation your horse should be receiving???
+With the latest heat wave moving across the country, are you aware how much salt your horse should be receiving???

-Did you know salt supplementation is actually recommended in the cooler months as well as in summer??
+Did you know salt supplementation is actually recommended in the cooler months as well??

-In the ❄️ winter months salt supplementation can help increase water consumption by encouraging horses to drink.
-Meanwhile during the 🌞summer months salt supplementation can help replace what is lost via perspiration.
-Throughout the hot summer months the amount of salt required by your horse will increase with the heat, humidity and their individual level of exercise.
-Generally a minimum of 1 tablespoon of salt per day is recommended for an average size horse, with 2 tablespoons recommended during those hotter months.
+In the ❄️ winter months salt supplementation can increase water consumption.
+Meanwhile, during the 🌞 summer months it can help replace what is lost from perspiration.
+Throughout the hot summer months the amount of salt required will increase with the heat.
+Humidity as well as their individual level of exercise also affects salt requirements.
+Generally a minimum of 1 tablespoon of salt per day is recommended for an average size horse.
+Two tablespoons or more may also be recommended during those hotter months.